zeek/zeek-docs/install.rst

     * krb5 libraries and headers
     * ipsumdump (for trace-summary; https://github.com/kohler/ipsumdump)

-Geolocation is probably the most interesting and can be installed on most platforms by following the instructions for :ref:`installing the GeoIP library and database
+Geolocation is probably the most interesting and can be installed on most platforms by following the instructions for :ref:`address geolocation and AS lookups <geolocation>`.
-<geolocation>`.

 The `zkg package manager`_, included in the Zeek installation, requires two external Python modules: